Tijana Perić Diligenski: Politician

 Serbia Centre participated in the 2023 Serbian parliamentary election as part of the multi-party Serbia Against Violence (SPN) coalition.
 Perić Diligenski was given the fourth position on the coalition's electoral list and was elected when the list won sixty-five mandates.
 The Serbian Progressive Party (SNS) and its allies won the election, and Serbia Centre serves in opposition.

 Perić Diligenski is now a member of the committee on the rights of the child and the committee on human and minority rights and gender equality, and a deputy member of the environmental protection committee, the European integration committee, and the European Union–Serbia stabilisation and association committee.

 In January 2024, she criticized the Serbian government for failing to adopt a national strategic policy on combatting corruption, noting that the country had fallen to a "devastating" 104th place on Transparency International's anti-corruption ranking.

-Perić Diligenski is a vice-president of Serbia Centre.
+Perić Diligenski was a vice-president of Serbia Centre.